zixuansunnydeng/FS_career_SWE_Starter-1/Lecture12/lecture12.md

 # Lecture 12

 ## Tasks for you
-1. Add more fields to `Restaurant`, such as
+1. Add more fields to the database, such as
 ```
 priceRange
 category1